 It is important to recognize there are two different persons in the above verses called “sovereign.”
 This problem occurred first because the Jewish scribes were in the habit of rendering both the sacred name Yahweh and the title adon (sovereign) into Greek as kurios (sovereign).

 Historical evidence also demonstrates that the earliest and best biblical texts written in Greek, both Old Testament and New Testament, retained the sacred name Yahweh.
 Nevertheless, due to the ineffable name doctrine that infected early Christianity, the Greek scribes followed the Jewish example and changed Yahweh to sovereign.

-Next, just as all the saved will do at the end of the world-age when they meet father Yahweh, those of the First Resurrection will also rise up in the clouds to meet Yahushua the messiah at his second coming occurring at the beginning of the 7th millennium (Rev. 11:1-13, esp. v.
+Next, just as all the saved will do at the end of the world-age when they meet father Yahweh, those of the First Resurrection will also rise up in the clouds to meet Yahushua the messiah at his second coming occurring at the beginning of the Millennial Sabbath Day (7th millennial day) (Rev. 11:1-13, esp. v.
 12).

 Yet, those who point to this fact fail to mention that the messiah continues after this gathering to come down to the earth in a cloud (Act 1:9-11), proceeding into his Sabbath millennium reign emanating from Jerusalem (See Heb.
 3:7–4:11; Rev. 20:4–8).

-Likewise, at the end of the 8th-Millennial Judgment Day, father Yahweh will himself come to the earth to live, bringing Renewed Jerusalem, or Paradise, with him.
+Likewise, at the end of the Millennial Judgment Day, father Yahweh will come to the earth to live, bringing Renewed Jerusalem, or Paradise, with him.